forward-c1903l/forward-c1903l/README.md

 forward-c1903l
-Note: Sorry if English steam chicken for use google translate hehe.
+Note: Sorry if our's English quiet bad so we use google translate hehe.
 Contents FORWARD group's work.

 - For the Project this disaster plenty of JavaScript so the group decided to implement the following way: